meistermuka/bccpsa/README.md

-# BCCPSA: Basic Camera Control Project - Second Act
+# Basic Camera Control Project - Second Act

 This repository will keep track of a final project for my electrical engineering diploma